MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ### If I close a tab in a workspace, does that close it for everyone in the workspace?
 Yes.

+### Where is my workspace data stored and how is it protected?
+answer

 ## See also

 - [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise)